New to this column? Please read this introduction explaining its first-person nature.

 “A human is a human no matter which side of the uterine wall [Dr. Seuss footnote omitted].

 “It is truly an illusion to say that we cannot determine when life begins – it begins at the beginning.”
-(Page 19, first emphasis in original, the second and the bracketed comments added.)
+[Page 20.]

-Please share this column with your friends on both sides of this most important issue as well as on social, print and broadcast media (past columns are linked below).
+Please share this column with your friends on both sides of this most important issue as well as on social, print and broadcast media (for past columns, search on “Preborn Americans United”).

-And please consider supporting this effort with your greatly appreciated tax-deductible donations to bring you future columns 1) explaining A Declaration of Human and Constitutional Rights by PreBorn Americans, 2) analyzing and reporting on the 138 briefs filed in Dobbs (some 5,000 to 12,000 words), and 3) reporting on the oral arguments and the decision in the Dobbs case.
-Donation details here.
+And please consider supporting this effort with your greatly appreciated tax-deductible donations to bring you future columns 1) explaining A Declaration of Human and Constitutional Rights by PreBorn Americans, and 2) analyzing and reporting on the 138 briefs filed in Dobbs (some 5,000 to 12,000 words).
+Donation details are here.